danieldesira/MissionSeaTurtleNest/CONTRIBUTING_CODE.md

 TigerShark: TigerShark, // Key to match the _type field in the character class
 ```

-7. Add the character with the desired quantity/ies in the level/s desired, by
+8. Add the character with the desired quantity/ies in the level/s desired, by
-   modifying the `_initialCharacters` field.
-Locate desired level/s at
+   modifying the `initialCharacters` field.
+Locate desired level/s in the
-   `src/levels/Level<x>.ts`.
+   `levelsConfig` object at `src/levels.ts`.